bentoml/BentoML/docs/source/integrations/airflow.rst

     bentoml.export_bento('s3://my_bucket/bentos/')
     bentoml.import_bento('s3://my_bucket/bentos/iris_classifier-7soszfq53sv6huqj.bento')

-For a more advanced setup, we recommend using the Model and Bento Registry feature provided in `Yatai <https://github.com/bentoml/Yatai>`_, which provides additional management features such as filtering, labels, and a web UI for browsing and managing models.
+For a more advanced setup, we recommend using the Model and Bento repositories provided in BentoCloud, which provides additional management features such as filtering, labels, and a web UI for browsing and managing models.
 E.g:

 .. code-block:: python